 (6) Voting at an election referred to in subsection (5) (c) must be by secret ballot.”

-The Sherwood Park PAC Constitution and Bylaws were updated in 2020 based on a model provided by BC Confederation of Parent Advisory Councils (BCCPAC), and approved by the membership at the Annual General Meeting.
+The Sherwood Park PAC Constitution and Bylaws were updated in October, 2020 based on a model provided by BC Confederation of Parent Advisory Councils (BCCPAC), and approved by the membership.
 Prior to that, they had not been updated for a considerable time.

 BCCPAC recommends that PACs review their Bylaws annually, and the Executive has done so.
 As a result of that review, and some practical experience operating under the updated Constitution and Bylaws over the past year, the Executive is proposing some revisions for the membership’s consideration.